druce/AInewsbot/README.md

    pip install -r requirements.txt
    ```

 3. This version uses Firefox to download pages.
 Point to a `FIREFOX_PROFILE_PATH` in `ainb_const.py` to use your own organic profile.
-You can use the browser of your choice by editing the code and picking a different Playwright driver in ainb_llm.py, and pointing to the profile of your choice.
-You can launch an interactive browser in that profile and log in to various services, and the automation should be able to take advantage of that.
+You can use the browser of your choice by editing the code and picking a different Playwright driver in `ainb_llm.py`, and pointing to the profile of your choice.
+You can launch an interactive browser in that profile and log in to various services, and the automation should be able to take advantage of any login cookies saved.

-4. Edit start pages to download in sources.yaml.
-Of course, avoid scraping anything in violation of the robots.txt and TOS.
+4. Edit start pages to download in `sources.yaml`.
+Of course, avoid scraping anything in violation of the robots.txt and terms of service.
 Use direct APIs to market data services that you subscribe to.
 Some low-cost APIs such as NewsAPI or Newscatcher are implemented in my [marketdata](https://github.com/druce/marketdata) repo.

 5. Run the main script: